It’s time to escape the clutches of SCORM

 Most universal file types are owned and maintained by a commercial entity that profits from the file type being widely used and is highly motivated to keep the file type current and compatible with industry best practises.
 Take PDF as an example.
 It’s the universal file type for saving and sharing documents, and it’s owned and maintained by Adobe.
 CSV is the universal file type for data records, owned and maintained by Microsoft.

-SCORM is owned by ADL, who in turn are owned by the US Government.
+SCORM is owned by ADL, who are owned by the US Government.
 The US Government is not a commercial entity, and it’s got bigger fish to fry than maintaining SCORM.
 So, the last time SCORM 2004 was updated was 2009.
 And the version of SCORM most widely used by the L&D industry, SCORM 1.2, dates from 2000, making SCORM a living fossil in digital terms.

 As the rest of the digital world evolved at lightning speed, SCORM stayed still.
 This has created a raft of frustrations for L&D professionals, but the most significant handbrake is lack of data.
 SCORM does not support analytics.
 So, while every other industry is able to make data driven decisions, L&D operate on hypothesis and observation alone.